Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 4. Plan Your Days by Neighborhood

 To avoid wasting time in transit, organize your itinerary so you’re exploring one area of the city per day.
 For example, like Midtown, Lower Manhattan, or Central Park.
-This saves time and keeps you from zigzagging all over the city.
-It almost always takes longer than you think to get from one point to the other.

 5. Budget for Higher Holiday Prices